tbal999/learn_python/README.md

 # Variables
 Learn what variables are, what local and global variables are.

-# Functions
+# Functions & Conditionals
-Learn what functions are, and how to use them with variables You'll also see conditionals in this section - I have made the bold assumption that you know what conditionals are.
+Learn what functions are, and how to use them with variables You'll also see conditionals in this section.

 # Classes & Objects
 Learn what classes are, and how they encapsulate both functions and variables